stolostron/cluster-backup-operator/README.md

   - `latest` - restore the last available backup file for managed clusters
   - `skip` - do not attempt to restore the managed clusters with this restore operation
   - `<backup_name>` - restore the specified backup pointing to it by name

+<b>Note:</b> The `restore.cluster.open-cluster-management.io` resource is executed once.
+After the restore operation is completed, if you want to run another restore operation on the same hub, you have to create a new `restore.cluster.open-cluster-management.io` resource.

 Below is an example of a `restore.cluster.open-cluster-management.io` resource, restoring all 3 types of backed up files, using the latest available backups: